 Supported OS: macOS, Windows, Linux

-Thanks to its open-source nature, Tribler is compatible with macOS Big Sur.
+Thanks to its open-source nature, Tribler is compatible with macOS Monterey.
 This makes it an excellent tool to download torrents on the new version of macOS, however, you also need to keep in mind that you will need to bypass security protocols on your Mac in order to get this app on your computer.
-Our team is now testing the Tribler compatibility with Monterey.

 Conclusion: Tribler is using its Tor-like onion routing network, thus helping to make file sharing anonymous.
 This torrent client offers many useful file sharing and social networking features to find and share new content.